digital-cargo/good-practice-shipment-tracking/README.md

 ```

-The following response serves as an example.
+_The above response serves as an example._

-It is a strongly simplified data set with a shipment with one piece only on one transport movement and two events:
+It is a strongly simplified example with only one Piece and only on one TransportMovement with two events:

-The response contains the actual location of the requested object using the Location http header.
+The response contains the actual location of the requested object using the Location HTTP-header.

-The client then has retrieved the unique tokenized ID of the Waybill and can get them by requesting the actual URI.
+With this, the client has retrieved the unique tokenized ID of the Waybill and can then get them by requesting the actual URI.

 Request: